New York, NA

 Host of Indie Chefs Week SoCal and Executive Chef/Owner of Taco Maria in Costa Mesa, CA. Previously at Winterland, Coi, Commis.
 Mixes traditional and modern Mexican flavors, techniques, and ingredients in prix-fixe meals.

 After various front and back of house positions just out of high school and in college, Adam started his culinary journey under the tutelage of Emmett and Lisa Fox at Asti Trattoria.
 From there, Adam was the CDC at Mark's and Polo's in Houston before taking over as a Chef Partner with Eddie V's where he opened their locations as Executive Chef In Houston, Tampa, Orlando, Virginia, and Chicago.
 He spent three years at their Chicago location before moving home to open his own Stoked Tacos and Tequila in Houston.
-He is now Executive Chef of Fixe in downtown Austin.
+Adam now lives in Austin with his wife April, dog Rambo, and "soon-to-be" little girl Addison.
+Adam is the Executive Chef of Fixe in downtown Austin as they look to expand to Forth Worth in 2018.

 Misti Norris is a North Carolina native and was raised in Houston and Dallas.
 She is now the chef and creator of Petra and the Beast, a series of pop up dinners with a focus on the use of farms, foraging, fermentation and fire.
 Mist is the former Executive Chef at Small Brewpub and was a Sous Chef at FT33.